Create balance between online vs offline using essential oils

 Or Petitgrain: for people living and sleeping alone during the lockdown.

-Or blended with Roman chamomile for children with night terrors and restless sleep.
+Or Lavender one of the most versatile essential oils with numerous therapeutic benefits.
+Ideal blended with Roman chamomile for children with night terrors and restless sleep.

 If you did not sleep properly, a 15 mins guided meditation can save you.
 Did you know that 15 mins of meditation = 3 hours of sleep for your brain?